-ACGT follows the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customers, which provides a five-step analysis of contracts to determine when and how revenue is recognized.
+ACGT follows the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customers, which provides a five-step analysis of contracts to determine when and how revenue is recognized and replaces most existing revenue recognition guidance in U.S. GAAP.
 The core principle of ASC 606 is that an entity should recognize revenue to reflect the transfer of goods and services to customers in an amount equal to the consideration the entity received or expects to receive.

-ACGT earns revenue from contracts with customers through royalties and special events.
+ACGT earns from contracts with customers through royalties and special events.

-Royalties are recognized based on a revenue sharing agreement with a research institution relating to the development of certain products whose research has been funded through grant awards by ACGT.
+Royalties are recognized based on a revenue-sharing agreement with a research institution relating to the development of certain products whose research has been funded through grant awards by ACGT.
 Revenue generated under the agreement is recognized based on a percentage of product sales at the time the promised goods transfer to the customer.

-Special events revenue is recorded equal to the cost of direct benefits to donors, and the contribution revenue for the difference, which is included in special events revenue on the statements of activities.
+Special events revenue is recorded equal to the cost of direct benefits to donors, and the contribution revenue for the difference, which is included in special events revenue on the statements of activities and changes in net assets.
 The amounts are collected at the time of ticket purchase and are included in deferred revenue until recognized.

 The recognition of revenue is conditional on the event taking place, as this is the point in time when the performance obligation of hosting the event occurs, and attendees can no longer request a refund for their ticket purchases.
-As of April 30, 2022 and 2021, there were no conditional contributions associated with special events that were included in unearned income.
+As of April 30, 2023 and 2022, there were no conditional contributions associated with special events that were included in unearned income.